andrijaivkovic/andrijaivkovic/README.md

 - **'React - The Ultimate Guide' by Jonas Schmedtmann** <br>
 &nbsp;By taking this course I get upto speed with one of the most used <br>
 &nbsp;frontend frameworks: React.js.
 I also learned some advanced topics in React realm<br>
-&nbsp; such as routing with React Router, state management with Redux and data<br> &nbsp; fetching with React Query.
+&nbsp;such as routing with React Router, state management with Redux and data<br> &nbsp;fetching with React Query.

 Courses that I'm currently going through: